 I follow quite a few Diabetic bloggers, Twitter personalities, and participate in the /r/diabetes sub-Reddit, and what I’ve learned is that the preferred CGM is the Dexcom PLANTINUM G4 with Share.
 Above all else, it appears to produce the best real-time glucose data for Diabetics.
 It’s helped out immensely by the fact that the CGM receiver has a pretty modern interface, especially the color display.
 The receiver boasts a range of twenty feet if unobstructed.
 In my use, it’s had no problems sitting on my nightstand while I sleep, which is a huge bonus and means my insulin pump can go back under a pillow where I’m much more comfortable.
 The first night I used the Dexcom CGM, I had a hard time falling asleep because I’d grown so accustomed to being uncomfortable with how I was forced to wear the Medtronic CGM.
 It’s ironic that finally being comfortable once again was temporarily the reason I couldn’t fall asleep.

 In looking at the Dexcom CGM sensor materials, I was a bit bewildered, and even a little intimidated.
 I’ve been poking and jabbing my body now for well over a decade, but my initial impression of the Dexcom CGM was that it was a bit terrifying.
 The strange angle that it sits when flush to your skin, the long thin needle in the middle of the sensor inserter and the sheer bulk of it all wound up surprisingly intimidating.
-Watching this instructional video was informative but didn’t do much to calm my irrational fears.

 However, just like giving myself the first insulin dose via a syringe in a hospital room so many years ago, it looked way worse than it actually was.
 I found that the act of inserting the Dexcom CGM’s a bit more complicated than the Medtronic’s CGM sensor’s insertion.
 However the execution wound up being pretty pleasant, all things considered.
 That odd angle that I was worried about?
 Not a big deal at all; in fact I found that the angle of the sensor’s insertion to be quite a bit more comfortable than the Enlite CGM sensor insertion.